-Professor Smith joined the Department of Philosophy in 2009 as an Associate Professor of Philosophy after teaching for ten years at the University of Washington in Seattle.
-In the fall of 2008 she had visited Washington and Lee as the first Fellow in the Program in Society and the Professions. in 2013 she was promoted to Professor of Philosophy, and appointed to be the first Roger Mudd Professor of Ethics and the first Director of the Roger Mudd Center for Ethics.
+Professor Smith joined the W&L Department of Philosophy in 2009 as an Associate Professor of Philosophy after teaching for ten years at the University of Washington in Seattle.
+In 2013 she was appointed to be the first Roger Mudd Professor of Ethics and the first Director of the Roger Mudd Center for Ethics.
 She teaches a variety of courses in moral and political philosophy as well as ancient philosophy.

 Ph.D.
 Philosophy, Harvard University (1999)

 B.A.
 Philosophy and Political Science, Willamette University (1992)

 Moral responsibility, Moral Psychology, Ethical Theory, Political Philosophy, Applied Ethics